 Our website is a place for more personal, upfront experiences.
 Think of it like a safe place for confessionals, cultural critiques, and stories you’re not afraid to tell.

 Word count for the website is on the shorter end.
 We like to see submissions stay within the 500 – 1000 range.

 How can you write?
 Yes, we have guidelines:

 - We want unique perspectives

 - We like sass, grit, and passion

-- We don’t want articles that are judgmental, harmful, shaming, or preachy
+- We don’t want articles that include insults or shaming

 - We don’t want your academic essays or thesis papers

-- We are a Canadian company.
-Please edit to fit the appropriate spelling and grammar.
-Yes, add in all those extra “U’s”. (ie: Neighbor to neighbour.
+- We are a Canadian publisher.
+Please edit to fit the appropriate spelling and grammar. (ie: Neighbor to neighbour.
 Color to colour)

 Let’s get in touch: